roberta96/EOS-Dustfit/README.md

 ## Acknowledgements

-The existence of this software would not have been possible without the thoughful supervision of Prof, F. Fiore and Dr. Chiara Feruglio.
+The existence of this software would not have been possible without the thoughful supervision of Prof. F. Fiore and Dr. Chiara Feruglio.
 I also thank Dr. F. Salvestrini for being the first test subject and for provinding very useful feedback.